firelion9/kotlinDslGenerator/README.md

 ### Annotate a function
 Apply `@GenerateDsl(MyDslMarker::class)` to a top-level function or constructor to generate a DSL for it.
-MyDslMarker should be an annotation classed with at least binary retention applicable to functions, types and classes and marked with `@DslMarker`:
+`MyDslMarker` should be an annotation class with at least binary retention applicable to functions, types and classes and marked with `@DslMarker`:
 ```kotlin
 @DslMarker